19 Best Things to Do in Fairbanks, Alaska: What to See, Where to Stay and Where to Eat

 Conclusion

-While the Last Frontier may be best known for its stunning views and frigid subarctic temperatures, there are countless things to do in this northern gem that is sure to delight any type of traveler.
+While the Last Frontier may be best known for its stunning views and frigid subarctic temperatures, this northern gem offers countless things to do that will delight any traveler.

 From exploring local art exhibits at the University of Alaska Museum to enjoying the beauty of the Aurora Borealis, there are truly endless things to do in Fairbanks.
-So start packing your bags, because this trip is guaranteed to be one for the books!
+So start packing your bags because this trip will be for the books!

-Feel free to drop a comment below if you have any questions.
-I read them all and personally respond to every comment.
+Feel free to comment below if you have any questions.
+I read all of them and personally responded to every comment.

 Interested in more travel posts?
 Check out these popular posts: